 Walkthrough golden fields of wheat and barley

 Take a hot bath at the Tatopani / Hot Springs

-Walk through the forest of rhododendron, pines, and oaks
+Walkthrough the forest of rhododendrons, pines, and oaks

 See the Monasteries, Chortans, and beautiful Mani walls